makklays/google-hexagonal-microservices/README.md

 Implemented the core architecture based on Hexagonal architecture principles.

 ## 🧩 Architecture Overview
-The application is composed of several microservices that communicate with each other over Kafka and gRPC (protobuf).
+The application is composed of several microservices that communicate with each other over Kafka and gRPC (Protobuf).

 ### Consist of next microservices: